-We dismiss our students at 3:20 p.m. on regular school days and at 1:00 p.m. on early dismissal days for students in grades K - 3.
+We dismiss our students at 3:20 p.m. on regular school days and at 1:00 p.m. on early dismissal days.
 As teachers take attendance, they record where each child will go at the end of the school day.
-If there is a change in your child's regular dismissal pattern, you must notify the school in writing via a signed note as soon as possible, but no later than the morning of the day in question.
+If there is a change in your child's regular dismissal pattern, you must notify the teacher in writing as soon as possible, but no later than the morning of the day in question.
 If the change affects more than one child, we need a separate note for each.
 In the case of an emergency change, please call the office as soon as possible and we will inform the teacher.
 It is always important that your child knows where he or she is going at the end of the day.
-DO NOT e-mail the teacher.
-We may not get that message.